 \section{Reproducing kernel Hilbert spaces}

-A RKHS, $\mathcal{H}$, is a Hilbert space of smooth complex functions $f:E\mapsto\comp$ defined over a non empty abstract set $E$ on which a positive definite kernel and a kernel-based inner product, $\langle \bcdot \, ,\, \bcdot\rangle_{\HS}$ can be defined.
-Throughout this work, we will consider the set $E$ to be a {locally convex} topological compact set as we will work with an integral compact operator from which a convenient functional description can be set {and as we will deal with a RKHS of functions that are Gateaux differentiable -- through an assumption of smooth enough kernels}.
-RKHS possess remarkable properties, which make their use very appealing in statistical machine learning applications and interpolation problems \citep{Berlinet-Thomas-Agnan,Cucker-Smale-01}.
-The kernels from which they are defined have a so called \enquote{reproducing property}. \begin{Definition}[Reproducing kernel] Let $\HS$ be a Hilbert space of $\mathbb{C}$-valued functions defined on a non-empty compact {locally convex} topological space $E$.
+A RKHS, $\mathcal{H}$, is a Hilbert space of \AM{complex functions} $f:E\mapsto\comp$ defined over a non empty abstract set $E$ on which a positive definite kernel and a kernel-based inner product, $\langle \bcdot \, ,\, \bcdot\rangle_{\HS}$ can be defined.
+Throughout this work, we will consider that \AM{$E$ is a compact subset of a function vector space as we will work with an integral compact operator from which a convenient functional description can be set.
+In addition to enable the RKHS functions to be Gateaux differentiable, we will assume as in \cite{Zhou-2008} that $E$ is defined as the closure of its nonempty interior, and we will work with RKHS defined from smooth enough kernels.} RKHS possess remarkable properties, which make their use very appealing in statistical machine learning applications and interpolation problems \citep{Berlinet-Thomas-Agnan,Cucker-Smale-01}.
+The kernels from which they are defined have a so called \enquote{reproducing property}. \begin{Definition}[Reproducing kernel] Let $\HS$ be a Hilbert space of $\mathbb{C}$-valued functions defined on a non-empty compact topological space $E$.
 A map $k:E\times E \mapsto \mathbb{C}$ is called a reproducing kernel of $\HS$ if it satisfies the following principal properties: $\forall x \in E,$ \begin{itemize} \item[$\bullet$] membership of the evaluation function $ \;k(\bcdot, x) \in \HS$, \item[$\bullet$] reproducing property $ \forall f \in \HS, \; \bigl\langle f, k(\bcdot,x)\bigr\rangle_{\HS} = f(x)$. \end{itemize} \end{Definition} The last property, provides an expression of the kernel as $k(x,y)= \overline{k(y,x)}=\bigl\langle k(\bcdot,y), k(\bcdot,x)\bigr\rangle_{\HS}$, which is Hermitian -- with $\overline\bullet$ denoting complex conjugate --, positive definite and associated with a continuous evaluation function $\delta_x f= \bigl\langle f,k(\bcdot,x)\bigr\rangle_{\HS}=f(x)$.